Note

 - Token filters that manipulate the tokens produced by the tokenizer.

-In the following diagram, you can see how these three components work together to tokenize a sentence:
+The following diagram shows how these three components work together to tokenize a sentence.

 All of search comes down to searching for the terms stored in the inverted index.
 When a user issues a query: